 - Lock up when you leave - make sure all and windows on your house, vehicle and garages or sheds are securely locked at all times.
 Not only can valuable tools be appealing to burglars, they can also be used to force entry to a home.

 - Don’t give crooks an easy entry - never leave keys under a doormat or in a flowerpot – it’s the first place a would-be offender would look.

 - Look out for neighbours - ask a friend to keep an eye on your house if you're going away for the holiday season, and do the same for neighbours.
 Stay alert to suspicious activity on your street.

-- Don't leave valuables on display - if you have to leave Christmas presents in your car while you're Christmas shopping, keep them covered up and locked in the boot.
+- Don't leave valuables on display - if you have to leave bags in your car while you're shopping, keep them covered up and locked in the boot.

-- Property mark your new gifts - by property marking any valuable gifts you receive, you are more likely to get them returned to you in the unfortunate event that they are stolen.
+- Property mark belongings - by property marking any valuables, you are more likely to get them returned to you in the unfortunate event that they are stolen.

 Follow us on Twitter and look for the hashtag #WinterWise for more crime prevention advice this winter.